zimolzak/instruct-project-etrigger-sql/README.md

 Advanced usage
 ========

-This will do some pretty-printing of SQL source code listings (enscript), listing the input and output tables of each SQL file (Perl), and string replacements to make the SQL work on the wider VA data warehouse.
+This has auxiliary scripts to do pretty-printing of SQL source code listings (enscript), listing the input and output tables of each SQL file (Perl), and string replacements to make the SQL work on the wider VA data warehouse.

 At command prompt, type `cd advanced` and then `make`.
 Most notably, the script `transform.py` does useful string replacements that should make the SQL work on the overall, generic VA data warehouse.
-The files `Fobt_altered.sql HCC_altered.sql IDA_altered.sql Lung_altered.sql` are output by this script.
-The makefile depends on:
+Files called `xxxx_altered.sql` are output by this script.
+The makefile and other scripts depend on:

 - Python 3
 - Perl
 - Gnu make
 - pandoc
-- enscript, ps2pdf
+- enscript, ps2pdf, pdflatex
 - usual Unix/Linux toolchain like sort, uniq

 If you learn Git / GitHub: